Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

-Woodworm is a common problem that affects timber and is caused by several species of beetle in the UK.
-These beetles are normally found in nature but will infest any suitable wooden items in the home, including chairs and joists.
+Woodworm is a common problem that affects timber and is caused by several beetle species in the UK.
+These beetles are usually found in nature but will infest any suitable wooden items in the home, including chairs and joists.

 Young’s Pest Control offers a Kirkby woodworm treatment spray service that can eradicate and prevent any infestations in your property.
-If you have spotted the tell-tale signs, we are ready-and-waiting to apply treatment for woodworm removal on the infestation and prevent it coming back, ensuring you receive a value-for-money service with Kirkby woodworm treatment furniture products.
+If you have spotted the tell-tale signs, we are ready and waiting to apply treatment for woodworm removal on the infestation and prevent it from coming back, ensuring you receive a value-for-money service with Kirkby woodworm treatment furniture products.

 The life of a beetle

-A suitable item of timber to a wood-boring beetle is one that is damp and full of nutrients.
+A suitable item of timber to a wood-boring beetle is damp and full of nutrients.
 Once a beetle lands on a piece of wood, it will lay its eggs into any crevices and cracks.
 The larvae that hatch from these eggs will then begin to bore into the wood.
-Over the course of several years, these larvae will create tunnels, known as galleries, which will weaken the timber.
+Over several years, these larvae will create tunnels, known as galleries, which will weaken the timber.
 Eventually, the larvae will form pupae, the last developmental stage before an adult beetle emerges and creates an exit hole in the wood.

 Every type of wood can be affected by woodworm but usually only by certain species.
 The Common Furniture beetle, for example, will only target softwoods, which is in contrast to the Powder Post beetle that attacks hardwoods.

-The different species will also have their own lifecycle periods, which can range from one to several years.
-The Common Furniture Beetle is one that can take as many as seven years to develop, which is similar to the House Longhorn beetle.
-Unlike these two, the Powder Post beetle usually only takes one year to fully develop from egg to adult.
+The different species will also have their lifecycle periods, which can range from one to several years.
+The Common Furniture Beetle can take as many as seven years to develop, similar to the House Longhorn beetle.
+However, unlike these two, the Powder Post beetle usually only takes one year to develop from egg to adult fully.

 How the beetle leaves its mark